auth0-sandbox/auth0-application-development/module01-instructions.md

     app.get("/expenses", requiresAuth(), async (req, res, next) => {
     ```

-1. The remaining code in the file configures formatting for HTTP 404 errors; this must follow
+1. The remaining code in the file configures formatting for HTTP 404 errors.
+This must follow
-all other middleware because that's how it notices a bad request.
+all other middleware because that is how it notices a bad request.
-The *Express* application be calling the *listen* method,
+The embedded web server is started by calling the *listen* method.
-the data for the /expenses page follows that; it is just a simple example.
+The data for expenses is at the end of the file; this is just sample data
+for testing the application.

 ## Testing the Express Application

-1. Click the tab or anywhere in app.js file in the editor to make that the editor panel with the input focus.

 1. Open the *Run/Debug* panel from the toolbar
 ![Run/Debug](./.assets/images/vscode-toolbar-rundebug.png)